An application for iPad

 Network-synchronised scrolling of proportional colour music scores and audio playback on multiple iPads.

-There is also a specialist application of the Decibel ScorePlayer for The Decibel Complete John Cage Variations ScorePlayer.
+There is also a stand alone app that relates to the Decibel ScorePlayer, The Decibel Complete John Cage Variations ScorePlayer.
+This is also available on the App store

 This latest point release fixes a regression in the “big clock” mode.